syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

                 e-selectionbackground
             </td>
             <td>
-                This class is added to row cell's of grid. this is override selection.
+                This class is added to the row cells of grid.
+This is override selection.
             </td>
         </tr>
         <tr>